howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 ### What are GraphQL Subscriptions?

-Subscriptions are a GraphQL feature that allows the server to send data to the clients when a specific event happens.
+Subscriptions are a GraphQL feature allowing the server to send data to its clients when a specific event happens.
 Subscriptions are usually implemented with [WebSockets](https://en.wikipedia.org/wiki/WebSocket), where the server holds a steady connection to the client.
-This means we're not using the _Request-Response-Cycle_ that we used for all previous interactions with the API when implementing subscriptions.
-Instead, the client initially opens up a steady connection to the server by specifying which event it is interested in.
-Every time this particular event happens, the server uses the connection to push the data that's related to the event to the client.
+This means you're breaking the _Request-Response-Cycle_ that was used for all previous interactions with the API when working with subscriptions.
+The client now initiates a steady connection with the server by specifying which event it is interested in.
+Every time this particular event then happens, the server uses the connection to push the expected data to the client.

 ### Subscriptions with Apollo

 When using Apollo, you need to configure your `ApolloClient` with information about the subscriptions endpoint.
 This is done by adding another `ApolloLink` to the Apollo middleware chain.
 This time, it's the `WebSocketLink` from the [`apollo-link-ws`](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-ws) package.

 Go and add this dependency to your app first.

 <Instruction>